NJCsih/nvim-dots/nvimTodo.md

 - [ ] use tabs not spaces
 - [ ] fix TS syntax highlighting for for everything, and make it work for markdown? if possible -- not really possible - [ ] make <C-backspace> in edit mode do "<C-o>db" maybe B not b?
-- [ ] Is there a way to have a good session saver thing? so I can just launch into whatever session from the loading screen? also put some pixel art there saying nvim or something.
-Can it set the cd of the term?
-    - Maybe if you can setup the splash screen plugin to do that?
 - Filetype specific things:
     - Markdown
         - [X] setlocal softwrap -- made global and on by default